Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 retain the rightmost distinguished log entry where they've verified that the most recent version of the label is correct.
-Users advertise this log entry's position in their monitor request and the Transparency Log provides a non-truncated (search-style) binary ladder demonstrating the most recent version of the label in (a potentially limited number of) subsequent distinguished log entries.
+Users advertise this log entry's position in their monitor request and the Transparency Log provides a non-truncated binary ladder, described in {{binary-ladder}}, demonstrating the greatest version of the label in a number of subsequent distinguished log entries.
 The user inspects each of these for unexpected changes; if there are none, the user updates their retained state.